Question: Can I use the Targeted Gene Expression assay to detect specific polymorphisms?

 However, it is important to note that baits are likely to tolerate a few mismatches during hybridization.
 We have not specifically tested this in-house, but a report from Twist Biosciences suggests that baits may tolerate short indels or a few single mismatches in hybridization/capture-based enrichment assays.
 Therefore, it is possible that the same bait will hybridize to library fragments derived from wild-type transcripts as well as those derived from transcripts containing SNPs or short indels.

-Another point to consider is that the 3' or 5' Single Cell Gene Expression libraries that are used as input into the Targeted Gene Expression assay are generated by capturing the 3’ and 5' ends of transcripts, respectively.
-Therefore, if a SNP or indel lies far from the 3' or 5' end of the transcript, it may not be represented in the Single Cell Gene Expression library, and therefore would also not be represented in the Targeted Library.
+Another point to consider is that the Single Cell 3' or 5' Gene Expression libraries or Visium Spatial Gene Expression libraries that are used as input into the Targeted Gene Expression assay are generated by capturing the 3’ or 5' ends of transcripts.
+Therefore, if a SNP or indel lies far from the 3' or 5' end of the transcript, it may not be represented in the parent Single Cell or Spatial Gene Expression library, and therefore would also not be represented in the Targeted Library.

 Products: Targeted Gene Expression